TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Common/Index.rst

          string

    Description
-         This defines the type of field.
-It must one of the values described in the following chapters.
+         This defines the type of the field.
+It has to be one of the values described in the following chapters.

    Scope
          Display